ilyasergey/YSC2229/source/week-06-queues.rst

 Doubly Linked Lists
 -------------------

+* File: ``DoubleLinkedList.ml``

 The obvious limitation of an array-based queue is its limited capacity, bounded by the size of the carrier array.
 To allow for the queue of an arbitrary size, we will need an auxiliary data structure, known as *doubly-linked list*.

 A doubly-linked list is one of the most characteristic linked data structures, which aggressively employs OCaml's references as its main building component, and can be efficiently implemented in other imperative programming languages, such as C and Java.
-As they embrace mutability, the provide a variety of ways to modify their contents, as well as structure by simply manipulating with the references and exploiting the indirection, afforded by them.
+As they embrace mutability, doubly-linked lists provide a variety of ways to modify their contents and structure by simply manipulating with the references and exploiting the indirection in data structure encoding.

 Let us start the definition of a concrete module implementing the doubly-linked list data structure by defining its key components::